banneker-aztlan/linear-regression/README.md

 on last week's material), and
 (2) motivate why we are interested in sampling from the full posterior distribution (leading up to subsequent weeks' material).

+Further reading:
+[This paper](https://arxiv.org/pdf/1008.4686.pdf) is an excellent resource that builds on lots of the concepts discussed here.